Wang Tao (politician)

-He was a member of the 12th, 13th and 14th Central Committee of the Chinese Communist Party.
+Wang was a member of the 12th, 13th, and 14th Central Committee of the Chinese Communist Party.
 He was a member of the Standing Committee of the 9th National People's Congress.

-Biography
+Life and career

-Wang was born in Huaide County (now Gongzhuling), Jilin in November 1931, while his ancestral home in Laoting County, Hebei.
+Wang was born in Huaide County (now Gongzhuling), Jilin in November 1931, while his ancestral home is in Laoting County, Hebei.
 He joined the Chinese Communist Party (CCP) in December 1948.
 In 1952, he was admitted to Northeast Institute of Technology (now Northeastern University) and then studied at Changchun Institute of Geology (now Jilin University).
 After studying Russian in Beijing Russian Special School for a year in 1954, he was sent to study at Sverdlovsk Mining Institute, where he received his vice-doctorate degree in 1963.

 Starting in 1963, he successively served as an intern of the Exploration Office of Beijing Academy of Petroleum Sciences, intern of Daqing Oil Field Development Research Institute, director of the Exploration Office of Beijing Academy of Petroleum Sciences, deputy chief commander and chief geologist of Dagang Oil Field, deputy director and chief geologist of Liaohe Petroleum Exploration Bureau, leader in charge of the Leading Group of the Pearl River Estuary Preparation Office of the South China Sea Petroleum Exploration Headquarters, and general manager of CNOOC South China Sea East Oil Company.

 In June 1986, he was promoted to become minister of petroleum industry, a position he held until April 1988.
 He was general manager of the China Petrochemical Corporation in 1988, but having held the position for only a year.
 In 1989, he became general manager of the China National Petroleum Corporation, a post he kept until December 1996.

 In March 1998, he took office as vice chairperson of the National People's Congress Environment Protection and Resources Conservation Committee.
+Wang died in Beijing on 22 May 2025, at the age of 93.